point-4ward/Home-Assistant/README.md

 # My Home Assistant setup:

 This is my current Home Automation setup, based on Homeassistant, running in docker.
 This repo contains copies of non-sensitive configuration files for the containers I am using.
 This is my live system as it is running in my house at the moment.
 I am currently tracking the beta channel of Homeassistant releases.
-Below you will find some explanatory notes, and I am in the process of adding a Wiki to this site that will explain how to create a system like mine from scratch...
+Below you will find some explanatory notes, and the [Wiki](https://github.com/mf-social/Home-Assistant/wiki) explains exactly what this repo contains and how to create a system like mine from scratch...

 ## What Sofware makes up your Home Automation System?